StatisticalRethinkingJulia/TuringModels.jl/README.md

 ## Acknowledgements

 Richard Torkar has taken the lead in developing the Turing versions of the models in chapter 8 and subsequent chapters.
+Martin Trapp has updated many models to recent versions of Turing.jl.

 The TuringLang team and #turing contributors on Slack have been extremely helpful!
 The Turing examples by Cameron Pfiffer have been a great help and followed closely in several example scripts.